 Here are a few other tips on avoiding eye irritation:

-Wash your contact lens case regularly and allow to dry completely
+- Wash your contact lens case regularly and allow them to dry completely

 The Bottom line?
 If you ever experience any kind of pain or discomfort while wearing your contacts, visit your local eye doctor for a formal evaluation.